eandersonEverfi/product-qa-docs/docs/calculation.md

 verifying that both  the +/- buttons are not in a disabled state

 COM-1164
-GIVEN: The calculation-slider component loads\
+GIVEN: The calculation-slider Interest Rate (Compounded Monthly) component loads\
 WHEN: The user engages with the input mechanisms\
 THEN: the output is seen in data-output zones in the form of numerical data

 ### GIVEN

-The calculation-slider component is in its default state
+The calculation-slider Interest Rate (Compounded Monthly) component is in its default state
 WHEN: The PLUS button is clicked once\
 THEN: The top slider output value = 1

 Then the MINUS button is clicked once\
 This resets the calculation output zones as default values

-User sets slider value to = 1.5
+User sets slider value to = 1

-All output zones for the calculation-slider component are updated with expected values
+All output zones for the calculation-slider Interest Rate (Compounded Monthly) component are updated with expected values

 ### COM-1164

-Calculation - slider - when the input mechanism has reached its highestlowest achievable data-input the +/- buttons should disable to indicate this\
+Calculation - slider -slider Interest Rate (Compounded Monthly)- when the input mechanism has reached its highestlowest achievable data-input the +/- buttons should disable to indicate this\
-GIVEN: The calculation-slider component is loaded\
+GIVEN: The calculation-slider --slider Interest Rate (Compounded Monthly) component is loaded\
 WHEN: the input mechanism has reached its highestlowest achievable data-input\
 THEN: the +/- buttons should disable to indicate this